dvannoy/spark-monitoring/README.md

 Copy the JAR files and init scripts to Databricks.

-1. Use the Azure Databricks CLI to create a directory named **dbfs:/databricks/spark-monitoring**:
+1. Use the Azure Databricks CLI to create a workspace directory named **/databricks/spark-monitoring** for the init script and a DBfS directory named **dbfs:/databricks/spark-monitoring** for the JAR:

     ```bash
+    databricks workspace mkdirs /databricks/spark-monitoring
-    dbfs mkdirs dbfs:/databricks/spark-monitoring
+    databricks fs mkdirs dbfs:/databricks/spark-monitoring
     ```

 1. Open the **src/scripts/spark-monitoring.sh** script file and add your [Log Analytics Workspace ID and Key](http://docs.microsoft.com/azure/azure-monitor/platform/agent-windows#obtain-workspace-id-and-key) to the lines below: